-1. Managerial capacity is defined as full time managerial responsibility for a major program.
+Managerial capacity is defined as full time managerial responsibility for a major program.
 Position will have supervisory responsibilities but the emphasis should be management activities defined as formulating program goals and objectives, developing and implementing program procedures, initiating program policies, developing and/or monitoring a budget.

-1. A 092 certificate (Intermediate Administrator), or 093 certificate (Superintendent), or Sixth Year Diploma in Educational Leadership, or an Ed.D.
+A 092 certificate (Intermediate Administrator), or 093 certificate (Superintendent), or Sixth Year Diploma in Educational Leadership, or an Ed.D.
 (Doctorate in Educational Leadership) may be substituted for one (1) additional year of the General Experience.

-1. May be required to possess an appropriate certificate issued by the State Board of Education.
+Incumbents in this class may be required to possess an appropriate certificate issued by the State Board of Education.

-2. The Superintendent of the Connecticut Technical High School System must possess proper certification pursuant to Section 10-157 of the Connecticut General Statutes.
+The Superintendent of the Connecticut Technical High School System must possess proper certification pursuant to Section 10-157 of the Connecticut General Statutes.